 After taking the necessary steps to get a virtual footfall crossing your digital store’s threshold, it’s up to you to convert “browsers” into “buyers.”
 A successful CRO strategy involves getting more paying customers out of the same amount of traffic.
 Here are some tips:

-- Make the buying process and checkout as simple as possible.
+- Make the buying process and checkout as simple as possible by improving your eCommerce checkout rate.
 This involves giving customers a clear sales funnel from when they arrive on your website until they complete their order.

 - Offer multiple payment methods.
 The more payment options your store offers, the more customers are likely to buy from it.